-Victoria Reynolds-Crompton has worked in the visual arts for over 25 years.
-Victoria's personal practice has perfected a contemporary twist on the traditional.
-In addition to her functional ceramics, she also creates sculptural pieces which experiment with the balance of functional verses decorative.
-The aesthetic element and final presentation of her work is a high priority.
-She is inspired by traditional routine and ware, like ‘a nice cup of tea’ or the old traditional soap dish or cake stand, which seems to have lost its place in our homes.
-She also gains inspiration from nature and uses flowers and leaves collected on my daily dog walks which I impressed into clay or as relief in her designs.
-Her wildlife pencil drawings feature on work too as ceramic transfers.
+I have worked in the visual arts for over 25 years.
+My personal practice has perfected a contemporary twist on the traditional.
+In addition to my functional ceramics, I also create sculptural pieces which experiment with the balance of functional verses decorative.
+The aesthetic element and final presentation of my work is a high priority.
+I'm inspired by traditional ware, flora fauna and British wildlife.
+Sometimes I use flowers and leaves collected on my daily dog walks which I impressed into clay or use as relief in my designs.
+My wildlife pencil drawings feature on work too as ceramic transfers.

-Her portfolio of workshops and projects is vast and includes all education Keystages, mental health support groups and dementia patients.
-Victoria finds the transferring of clay skills and techniques incredibly rewarding, especially when she can witness the accomplishments and confidence of participants grow first hand.
+My portfolion of workshops and outreach projects is vast and includes all education Keystages, mental health support groups and dementia patients.
+I find the transferring of clay skills and techniques incredibly rewarding, especially when I can witness the accomplishments and confidence of participants grow first hand.

-She has a background in Art Gallery Education and has gained a BA (Hons) Fine Art Ceramics and an MA in Museum Studies, but favoured her practical passion for making and teaching ceramics and went self employed in 2005.
+My background is in Art Gallery Education and I have gained a BA (Hons) in Fine Art Ceramics and an MA in Museum Studies, but always favoured practical passion for making and teaching.
+I went self employed in 2005.
 I'm divorced and live in Wigan with my son and dog Gia.
 I foster hedgehogs, keep bees and grow vegetables.